The CLE Rule

 Attorneys will only receive credit for attending accredited courses, which have been approved by the Commission for CLE.
-If you wish to attend a course that has not been accredited, you may submit an application for accreditation to the Commission yourself.

 In addition to approving courses, the Commission also approves sponsors.
 These are typically organizations that host a significant number of approved CLE courses each year.